 •Promote relationships and interactivity between parents and school, raising parental awareness of learning and the importance of education

-Education Attendance Officers - Mrs Saddington and Mrs Sear
+Education Attendance Officers - Mrs Saddington and Mrs Hasson

 Promoting relationships between parents and school, raising parental awareness of learning and the importance of regular attendance.

-Parent Support Workers- Mrs Fourie, Mrs McAvoy, Mrs Griffen
+Parent Support Workers- Mrs Fourie, Mrs McAvoy, Mrs Priest

 Promoting and supporting parents, signpositing, advising and developing positive relationships between home and school